adknudson/thesis/docs/030-methods.md

 \end{table}

 This comparison is unreliable since there are only five data points to estimate the predictive performance.
-This assertion is backed by the difference in ELPD and the standard error of the differences -- the standard error is as large or larger than the difference.
+This assertion is backed by the difference in ELPD and the standard error of the differences -- the standard error of the difference is at the same order of magnitude for the difference in each case.

 ## A modern principled bayesian modeling workflow